SiEPIC/SiEPIC_EBeam_PDK/README.md

  - Clone to your Desktop
  - Make edits/contributions
  - "Commit to master" (your own master)
- - Create a Pull Request -- this will notify me of your contribution, which I can merge into the main project
+ - Create a <a href="https://help.github.com/articles/using-pull-requests/">Pull Request</a> -- this will notify me of your contribution, which I can merge into the main project

 ##Screenshots: